SC adjourns Hemant Soren plea against Jharkhand HC order | Law-Order

 SC adjourns Hemant Soren plea against Jharkhand HC order

-The Supreme Court on Thursday adjourned the hearing on the plea of Jharkhand Chief Minister Hemant Soren and the state government against the Jharkhand High Court order which had accepted the maintainability of PIL in connection with shell companies allegedly related to state Chief Minister Hemant Soren and his associates.
+The Supreme Court on Thursday adjourned hearing on the plea of Jharkhand Chief Minister Hemant Soren and state government against the Jharkhand High Court order which had accepted maintainability of a Public Interest Litigation (PIL) in connection with shell companies allegedly related to Soren and his associates.

 - Country: